keep-starknet-strange/satoru/book/src/smart-contracts-architecture/nonce-module.md

 ## Errors

 The module defines specific errors to handle nonce-specific anomalies and invalid operations, ensuring smooth and accurate operations within the module.

-## Imports

-The module imports several libraries and modules to facilitate its functionalities.
-Here are the imports along with a brief description:

-### Core Library Imports
-- `starknet`: A core library providing foundational functionalities required for StarkNet contracts such as handling contract addresses.
-- `poseidon`: A library used for hashing operations within the module.

-### Local Imports from `satoru` project
-- `data_store`: Module for data storage functionalities, essential for storing and retrieving nonce-related information.
-- `keys`: Module containing utilities related to key operations.

 ## Usage Example